mcguirepr89/BirdNET-system/README.md

 and the BirdNET-system Statistics Report at
 - http://birdstats.local

+If you opt to also install NoMachine alongside the BirdNET-system, you can also access BirdNET-system remotely following the address information that can be found on the NoMachine's server information page.

 ## Examples
 These are examples of my personal instance of the BirdNET-system on a Raspberry Pi 4B.